leontristain/modnotes/windhelm/upcoming.md

 ### Windswept Manor Balcony Railing

 The [Windswept Manor Suite](/windhelm/details/windswept/suite.md) has an awesome balcony.
 The fences of that balcony however are currently a bunch of overlapping ladders, and the overlapping surfaces means if you squint your eyes you can see the textures flickering.
 I plan to redo the railing to resolve this issue.

+### Road Signs Inside Windhelm

+Vanilla Windhelm has always been a confusing city that's easy to get lost in.
+In the expansion, though navigation is arguably made easier by the Wallwalk roads, we nevertheless have more area in general.
+Thus I think it would be good if there are signs here and there in the city that tells you the general direction of districts and landmarks.

+This should only involve creating the sign statics, and then putting them up along various walls and corners in the city.
+Purely additive objects.

 ### Tamriel Worldspace Intruder Prevention